wytzig/mini-dns-resolver/readme.md

 ## Setup
 In order to run the projects:
 1. Clone the project
-2. Open one of the server's in a dedicated terminal
+1. Open one of the server's in a dedicated terminal

+### option 1: run a single project (development)
-3. Do a poetry install in this folder to create your venv
+1. Do a poetry install in this folder to create your venv
-4. Switch to the venv and run the app.py
+1. Switch to the venv and run the app.py

+### option 2: run them all quickly (devops)
+1. Go each of the folders
+1. Run `poetry install`
+1. Run `poetry run python app.py`

-5. Once you have all three services running, you can use the system by interacting with the client (so go to that application window in your terminal)
+1. Once you have all three services running, you can use the system by interacting with the client (so go to that application window in your terminal)
-6. You should be able to resolve 'example.com' and 'test.com'
+1. You should be able to resolve 'example.com' and 'test.com'